 McMillen Jacobs Associates was awarded roles during both the preliminary design and construction phases, primarily focusing on tunneling and station-related work.
-The project requires tunneling and station excavation in both soil and rock through downtown San Francisco, with materials ranging from saturated alluvial soils to cemented sand and weathered to fresh bedrock.
-Major design and construction issues include minimizing community disruption, managing tunneling risks, complex utility relocations, and extensive building protection measures.
+The project has required tunneling and station excavation, by top down and sequential excavation methods, in both soil and rock through downtown San Francisco.
+Materials ranged from saturated alluvial soils to cemented sand and weathered to fresh bedrock.
+Major design and construction issues have included minimizing community disruption, managing tunneling risks, coordinating complex utility relocations, and actively managing extensive building protection measures.

-Twin bore tunnels ($234M; Barnard Impregilo Healy) were excavated using earth pressure balance tunnel boring machines between a launch shaftsupported with slurry walls under Interstate 80 and a retrieval shaft constructed by cutter soil mix across the street from Washington Square Parkin the North Beach neighborhood.
-Tunnel cross-passages were built using ground freezing and conventional mining methods.
-The project required an extensive network of compensation grouting arrays to be installed and preconditioned beneath critical buildings and facilities along the tunnel alignment.
+Twin bore tunnels ($234M; Barnard Impregilo Healy) were excavated using earth pressure balance tunnel boring machines between a launch shaft supported with slurry walls under Interstate 80 and a retrieval shaft constructed by cutter soil mixing across the street from Washington Square Park in the North Beach neighborhood.
+Tunnel cross passages were built using ground freezing and conventional mining methods.
+The project required an extensive network of compensation grouting arrays to be installed and preconditioned beneath critical buildings and facilities along the tunnel alignment, including one location where the new tunnels passed directly beneath existing, in-service BART tunnels.
 The tunnels were completed in mid-2014.

-Upon completion of the tunnels, three underground stations ($839M; Tutor Perini Corporation) began construction at Yerba Buena/Moscone Center, Union Square/Market Street, and Chinatown.
+Upon completion of the tunnels, construction began on three underground stations ($839M; Tutor Perini Corporation) at Yerba Buena/Moscone Center, Union Square/Market Street, and Chinatown.
 The stations are located in highly urban, congested areas, surrounded by high-rise, historic structures.
-Station construction is achieved via 60- to 100-foot deep open-cut methods using braced slurry, secant, and tangent pile wall construction as ground support, as well as 600-feet of cavern constructed using the sequential excavation method (SEM).
+Station construction is being achieved via 60- to 100-foot-deep open-cut methods using braced slurry, secant, and tangent pile wall construction as ground support, as well as 600 feet of cavern constructed using the sequential excavation method (SEM).
 An elaborate compensation grouting program was also necessary for the excavation of these stations, and extensive jet grouting was installed to limit permeability.
-Revenue service is expected to be on line in 2019.
+Revenue service is expected to begin in the fall of 2021.